 The REZ Roadmap

-Queensland’s Renewable Energy Zones (REZs) help to coordinate development of clean energy infrastructure in areas of high renewable potential, maximising benefits for regional communities.
+Queensland’s potential Renewable Energy Zones (REZs) will help to coordinate development of clean energy infrastructure in areas of high renewable potential, maximising benefits for regional communities.

 - Southern Queensland Renewable Energy Zones